Today's Potato Quote:

 B.A.
 1986 Bryn Mawr College (major in Mathematics, minors in German and History of Art)

-My most recent academic article emerging from this project is Rebecca Earle, 'Food, Colonialism and the Quantum of Happiness', History Workshop Journal 84 (2017).
+My most recent academic articles emerging from this project are Rebecca Earle, 'Food, Colonialism and the Quantum of Happiness', History Workshop Journal 84 (2017) and Rebecca Earle, 'Promoting Potatoes in Eighteenth-Century Europe', Eighteenth-Century Studies 51:2 (2017).

 For more information on the Potato Project, see http://www2.warwick.ac.uk/fac/arts/emforum/collaborate/primary/potato